iWriteGigs

 Question #22

-A The amygdala and the prefrontal cortex tend to develop during the same time in adolescence.
+A Neither the amygdala nor the prefrontal cortex develop in adolescence.

 B The amygdala tends to develop more rapidly (and sooner) than the prefrontal cortex.